 Q: Is Women’s Community House accessible for a person with a disability?

 A: Women’s Community House has a comprehensive Customer Service Policy consistent with the Accessibility Ontarians with Disabilities Act and is equipped to help women and children with disabilities.
 Communication using TTY or other assistive devices is available.
 Service animals and support persons are permitted at no cost and staff are trained in customer service.
 The Customer Service (AODA) Policy is available for you to read (also available in an alternate format upon request).

 Q: What happens after I leave the shelter – is there any follow up?

 A: Women’s Community House has transitional support workers to help you, and you can call the Abused Women’s Helpline for support through a crisis, for information and for referrals.
-We also offer follow-up sessions to discuss issues such as loneliness, surviving on your own and ensuring your personal safety.
-You may also want to contact other social agencies for further help.

 Q: How do I know if I’m abused?